 Cats suffering from arthritis often cannot lift their legs up over the litter box edge to get in.
 It just hurts too much.
 If the cat is peeing on the carpet right next to or in the same room as the box, then arthritis could be the culprit./p>

 Buy a litter box with a very low rim or cut the edges of one side down so the cat will more easily get in and out of the box.
-Experiment with different litter pans to see which one is easiest for the cat to deal with.
+Experiment with different litter pans to see which is easiest for the cat to handle.

 Indoor cats often get upset by seeing stray cats out the window.
 They can get so worked up that they lose control of their bladders.
 Try blocking the cat’s access to the window to see if this helps the problem.